nekorush14/kutimu/docs/specs/S-002 All habit Screen.md

         * Home, All habits and All tasks
     * If user click the different icon which currently not selected, change the screen content

-4. Theme change (Common feature)
+4. ~~Theme change (Common feature)~~
-    * If user click the upper right icon, the screen theme will change to inverted theme (light -> dark/dark -> light)
+   * ~~If user click the upper right icon, the screen theme will change to inverted theme (light -> dark/dark -> light)~~
+   * For some reason, this feature will postpone until design theme management will defined between device and app.

 ## On error occurred